 - e.
-Click the Bonus Data worksheet.
-Remember, the SOLUTIONS to these questions start on page SG172 of this Study Guide. - 1.
-Click A1 and make the text bold and red and center the text across columns A:G. - 2.
-Enter a formula in C4 that will display the bonus for the sales value in B4.
+Click the Bonus Data worksheet. - 1.
+Click A1 and make the text bold and red and center the text across columns A:G. - Enter a formula in C4 that will display the bonus for the sales value in B4.
 Use the data table in B10:G12.
 Fill the formula down to C8 and preserve the formatting. - 3.
 Sort the rows of data by Bonus in decreasing order. - 4.
 Create a conditional format that will make the Names, Sales, and Bonuses bold red and the background of the cell light green if the bonus for a person is between \$300 and \$900. - 5.
 In A2, display this: Highest Bonus Awarded was \$x,xxx.00, where xxx is the largest value in C4:C8.
 Merge across A2:D2.

-- 6. Create an orange Column Sparkline in C9 of the values in C4:C8. - In cell D3, enter a formula that shows the average of the Total Sales on the Sales Data worksheet.
+- 6. Create an orange Column Sparkline in C9 of the values in C4:C8. - 7.
+In cell D3, enter a formula that shows the average of the Total Sales on the Sales Data worksheet.
 Format D3 so that it displays Average of Total Sales is \$x,xxx.00.
 Merge and Center D3:F3. - 8.
 Set up the Bonus Data worksheet to print in Landscape, all on one page, centered horizontally but not vertically and include a footer that contains the file name on the left and the sheet name on the right.
 Include gridlines and row and column headings.
 Compare the preview with the key.
 Make needed corrections, save the workbook, but do NOT close it.